The 6 Best Virtual Tabletops for D&D

 Virtual Tabletops and D&D 5e

-With the 5th Edition, Dungeons and Dragons has entered the digital age.
+With the 5th Edition, Dungeons & Dragons has entered the digital age.
 One of the biggest hurdles that any group needs to overcome is trying to find a time to meet up that works for everyone’s busy schedules.
 It’s a pain that comes along with any group-based activity, and D&D is no different.

 While playing D&D online isn’t really a new thing, current events have led most groups to move their D&D games online via virtual tabletops and video chat.
 Virtual tabletops have been indispensable when it comes to keeping groups playing together over the last two years and their undeniable benefits will see them used far into the future.